It’s downright overwhelming at times. Almost like learning a second language.

 You can measure the returns on any kind of real estate investment: flips, rental properties, raw land, mobile homes, you name it.
 That’s because they’re ultimately just a ratio of two numbers: how much cash you invest vs. what you get back in earnings.

-For example, if you put up $10,000 of your own cash to buy a property, and your net gain for the year (the money you actually pocketed) is $1,000, then you’ve earned a 10% cash-on-cash return.
+For example, if you put up $10,000 of your own cash to buy a property, and your net gain for the year (the money you actually put in your pocket) is $1,000, then you’ve earned a cash-on-cash return of 10%.

 It’s that simple.